-The perfect sequel to a timeless and much-loved classic.
+The perfect sequel to the timeless and much-loved classic, A Little PrincessM.

 Hilary McKay revisits Miss Minchin's Select Seminary for Young Ladies after the events of A Little Princess and Sara Crewe's happily ever after.
 But Sara is much missed - and most acutely by best friend Ermengarde, who laments that 'nothing is the same as it was before'.